 Sterilization leave is provided to employees for family planning purposes.
 It is available to male and female employees going through a sterilization procedure.
 The applicable leave period is stated in the employee’s medical certificate.

 Employees in Thailand may use other types of leave, but these are at the discretion of their employer.
 Some examples of additional types of employment leave in Thailand include:

 - Marriage leave – This type of leave allows a person to miss work in order to participate in their marriage ceremony.
 It is based on the company’s policy.

-- Huji leave – This type of leave is only eligible for Islam employees and cannot exceed four months.
+- Huji leave – This type of leave is only eligible for Islamic employees and cannot exceed four months.

 - Monkhood leave – This type of leave is only eligible for Buddhist men and cannot exceed four months.

-- Hospitalization leave – This type of leave lets a worker miss work to help a hospitalized relative.
+- Hospitalization leave – This type of leave allows a worker miss work to assist a hospitalized relative.

 - Compassionate leave – This is bereavement leave that is provided to workers who have recently lost a loved one.